 This document contains "forward-looking statements" (as defined under applicable Canadian securities laws).
 These statements relate to future events or future performance and reflect management's expectations, beliefs, plans, estimates, intentions and similar statements concerning anticipated future events, results, circumstances, performance or expectations that are not historical facts.
-Forward-looking statements include, but are not limited to, statements about the Company's objectives, strategies, business prospects and opportunities; the timing for, or execution of, the funding of the 2026 Purchase Loans (as defined below) to participants subscribing for limited partnership units in the Partnership; the funding of the New Partnership Loan (as defined below) to the Partnership (as defined below) changes to the Board of Directors and board roles; the execution of management's plans and potential outcomes; the impacts of global events and economic conditions on the Company's operations and business; and the outlook for the Company's business and for the global economy.
-Such forward-looking statements reflect management's current beliefs and are based on information currently available to management.
+Forward-looking statements include, but are not limited to, statements about the Company's objectives, strategies, business prospects and opportunities; the timing for, or execution of, the funding of the 2026 Purchase Loans (as defined below) to participants subscribing for limited partnership units in the Partnership; the funding of the New Partnership Loan (as defined below) to the Partnership (as defined below) changes to the Board of Directors and board roles; the execution of management's plans and potential outcomes; the impacts of global events and economic conditions on the Company's operations and business; current beliefs and are based on information currently available to management.
 In some cases, forward-looking statements can be identified by terminology such as "may", "will", "should", "expect", "plan", "anticipate", "believe", "estimate", "predict", "potential", "continue", "target", "intend", "could" or the negative of these terms or other comparable terminology.
 Disclosure identified as an "Outlook" including the section titled "Fiscal 2026 Outlook" contains forward-looking information.